cosmos/cosmos-sdk/docs/building-modules/errors.md

 Modules are encouraged to define and register their own errors to provide better context on failed message or handler execution.
-Typically, these errors should be common or general errors which can be further wrapped to provide additional specific execution context.
+Typically, these errors should be common or general errors which can be further extended to provide additional specific execution context.

 ## Registration